LoicGrobol/neurax/README.md

 An ssh/sshfs wrapper to improve your mind control over remote machines.

-- Establishes an [ssh multiplexed connection](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Multiplexing)
+- Establish an [ssh multiplexed connection](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Multiplexing)
-- Uses it to mount remote directories of your choice in local path of your choices so you can access them as if there were on your machine
+- Use it to mount remote directories of your choice in local path of your choices so you can access them as if there were on your machine
 - Open as many shells as you want
 - And more!
 Coming soon!
 I swear!
 Hopefully!